Bayselonarrend/OpenIntegrations/docs/en/md/Start/Component-requirements.md

 **3. Why is OpenSSL linked dynamically instead of statically?**

 Static linking (embedding OpenSSL inside each `.so`) causes many problems: clashes when several such libraries share process-wide state (`ERR_STATE`, `/dev/random`, etc.), much larger binaries because every component ships its own copy, and no way to upgrade OpenSSL without rebuilding everything.
-For those reasons we use **dynamic** linking.
+For those reasons **standard** release builds use **dynamic** linking.
+For older distros without OpenSSL 3.x, ready-made `*_static-openssl.zip` packages are available in the [`addins-special` branch](https://github.com/Bayselonarrend/OpenIntegrations/tree/addins-special) — see the [OpenSSL](#openssl) section above.

 **4. Can I see the full dependency list for a given component?**